-Please note that some charities and many housing associations are providers of social housing so fall within the Social Rented Sector.
+Please note that some charities and many housing associations are providers of social housing so fall within SRS.

-Tenants should have a tenancy agreement but they may also have less formal arrangements such as a rent book or verbal agreement with their landlord.
+Tenants should have a tenancy agreement but they may also have less formal arrangements such as a rent book or a verbal agreement with their landlord.

-Boarders and lodgers are treated as Private Rented Sector tenants.
+Boarders and lodgers are treated as PRS tenants.

-Value of housing costs element
+Value of the additional amount for housing

-A claimant's Universal Credit calculation will include either the total amount of rent and service charges they pay, or the applicable Local Housing Allowance (LHA) rate, whichever is lowest.
+The Universal Credit calculation will include either the total amount of rent and service charges paid by the claimant, or the applicable Local Housing Allowance (LHA) rate, whichever is lowest.

 Local Housing Allowance rates are based on local market rents.
-The Local Housing Allowance rate used is based on the number of bedrooms the claimant needs, up to a maximum of 4.
+The LHA rate used is based on the number of bedrooms the claimant needs up to a maximum of 4.

-Single claimants under 35 years of age will usually receive only the Shared Accommodation Rate (SAR), unless subject to an exemption.
-See the under 35 rule.
+Single claimants under 35 years of age will usually receive only the Shared Accommodation Rate unless subject to an exemption.
+See The size criteria for renters.

-Some non-dependants are expected to contribute towards the claimant's housing costs if they live with a claimant who is not subject to an exemption.
-This may affect the claimant's support for housing costs.
-See the Non-dependents guidance.
+Some non-dependants are expected to contribute towards housing costs if they live with a claimant who is not subject to an exemption.
+This may affect the amount of the claimant's support for housing costs.
+See Housing costs contributions from non-dependants.

-Calculating the applicable housing cost
+Calculating the applicable housing costs

-Example 1
+Example 1:

-Claimant is under 35, lives alone and not subject to any shared room exemptions.
-Their rent exceeds the amount of the shared accommodation rate.
+The claimant is under 35, lives alone and is not subject to any shared room exemptions.
+Their rent exceeds the amount of the Shared Accommodation Rate.